We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is a soft mattress good for a particular sleep position?

-If a person has issues sleeping or experiences back pain that will not go away, they should consult a healthcare professional.
+If a person has concerns about their sleep or experiences back pain that will not go away, they should consult a healthcare professional for advice.